erikc5000/island-time/docs/basics/interop.md

 ## kotlin.time

 The Kotlin Standard Library has an experimental [`Duration`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/) type of its own, which you can convert to and from Island Time durations.
-Kotlin's `Duration` is based on a floating-point number, so keep in mind that conversion may result in lost precision.

 ```kotlin
 import kotlin.time.seconds as kotlinSeconds